aothman/hiscore/README.md

 While this approach can be quick and intuitive, it ossifies quickly; eventually experts stop modifying the score even when they see mis-scored points because fiddling with basis functions and their coefficients introduces more errors than it fixes.

 In contrast, **HiScore** allows domain experts to fix observed errors quickly: just add the erroneous point (with its correct score) to the reference set, and re-run the scoring engine.

+## API

+*	create(reference_set_dict, monotone_relationship, minval=None, maxval=None)
+	*	reference_set_dict: The reference set, keys are objects (tuples) and values are scores.
+	*	monotone_relationship: An iterable with entries that are +/- 1. +1 means the score function should be increasing along that attribute, -1 means the score function should be decreasing.
+	*	minval, maxval: Floats, the minimum and maximum values for the function.
+	*	Returns a HiScoreEngine object that can be queried for function values.

+*	calculate(xs)
+	*	xs: An iterable of tuples
+	*	Returns score function evaluations at each of the tuples

+*	value_bounds(object)
+	* 	object: A single tuple
+	* 	Returns (minimum value, maximum value) based on other entries in the reference set and defined limits.

 ## Requirements